AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/6-time_series_analysis_and_generation.md

 **FOUR SUBTABS**

 - Subtab "Coefficients"
 	A twelve-month table of values for the primary parameters \\(\alpha\\), \\(\beta\\), \\(\gamma\\), \\(\delta\\), \\(\theta\\), \\(\mu\\) <br/>
 	This table may be either filled out manually or automatically (use of the time-series analyzer)

 - Subtab "Translation"
 	Contains an 8760-hour array T to add to the time-series generated, prior or after scaling.
 This array can be either filled out manually or by the time-series analyzer.

 - Subtab "Daily profile"
 	A 24\*12 table of hourly / monthly coefficients K(hm) that are used to modulate the values of the stationary stochastic process by which the actual process is approximated.
 This table can be either filled out manually or by the time-series analyzer.

 - Subtab "Conversion"
 	A table of 2 \* N values (with 1&lt;=N&lt;=50) that is used to turn the initial time-series produced by the generators (for instance, wind speeds) into final data (for instance, wind power).
 The transfer function (speed to power, etc.) is approximated by N discrete points whose abscises X(N) an ordinates Y(N) are given by the table.

 ## Time-series analysis (load, wind, solar)

 The time-series analyzer module available in Antares is meant to identify the values that should be given to the parameters used in the time-series generators (load, solar power, wind power) so as to fit best historical time-series at hand.

-**IMPORTANT**

-When the time-series analyzer is used, it automatically updates the parameters relevant to the analysis (for instance: analysis of "wind" time-series will overwrite all local and global "wind" parameters [correlation matrices] that may have been previously set manually).
+**IMPORTANT: ** When the time-series analyzer is used, it automatically updates the parameters relevant to the analysis (for instance: analysis of "wind" time-series will overwrite all local and global "wind" parameters [correlation matrices] that may have been previously set manually).

 The primary TS analyzer window shows two tabs: